 Everything in Inspection revolves around gender and sexuality.
 D.A.D and M.O.M are running an experiment to create geniuses.
 They believe that males and females are distracting each other, and dull each others potential.
 The children in each tower are now 12 years old and on the cusp of puberty, and yet, somehow heterosexuality is the only possibility AT ALL.
 Even the mere chance that a child could be anything other than straight and cisgender is never even considered.
-To be completely honest, if Malerman had just tossed in a cop out line about "we must keep an eye out for any boys/girls becoming distracted by each other" I probably would have been mollified to a certain extent.
+To be completely honest, if Malerman had just tossed in a cop out line like "we must keep an eye out for any boys/girls becoming distracted by each other" I probably would have been mollified to a certain extent.
 I don't demand or expect representation in all my reads (but it's pretty fucking nice when I do see good rep) but since the entire plot is dependent on gender and sexuality it feels like an oversight at best, if not blatant disregard.
 Did no one at any point ask "But what if one of the kids is gay?" and if someone did ask, why would you choose to simply ignore it?

 Now if you're thinking "but they're only 12!"
 Or "in such a small group why couldn't they all be cis/hetero?"
 Well, I knew in kindergarten that I liked both boys and girls, and I had a class size of a whopping 12 students.
 I didn't know what 'bisexual' was, and I distinctly remember asking my mom what a lesbian was after bigger kids called me one.
 If you still think I'm asking too much, how about the fact that a boy and a girl, who just find out another gender exists, find out their life has been a lie, and presumably have never seen physical displays of affection beyond hugs, start kissing and caressing each other?
 That's so much more reasonable and believable right??
 (To be fair, while frustrating as all hell, that scene is very innocent and not sexualized, so that's something).
 The concept of this book is tailor made for exploring LGBTQ+ themes, yet they aren't even acknowledged.